robatwilliams/es-compat/README.md

 - Given no targets, report where the code will work
 - Provide suggestions on how to make code more widely compatible

+## License

+es-compat tools, Copyright (C) Robat Williams

+This project is licensed under the terms of the [MIT](https://choosealicense.com/licenses/mit) license.